FairwindsOps/polaris/README.md

 Fairwinds aims to keep your cluster sailing smoothly.
 It runs a variety of checks to ensure that Kubernetes deployments are configured using best practices that will avoid potential problems in the future.
 The project includes two primary parts:

 - A dashboard to display the results of these validations on your existing deployments
-- A webhook that can prevent poorly configured deployments from reaching your cluster
+- A beta version of a webhook that can prevent poorly configured deployments from reaching your cluster

 ## Dashboard